-The number one question we get at Turnkey is this… How do I generate traffic?
+The number one question we get at Turnkey is this.
+The question is how to generate traffic?
 Or some variation of this.
 Traffic leads to sales.
 This is how it works with a website.
-Of course, we all wish that we could provide a simple one line answer to this question, however, as in most things in life, the answer is much deeper than that.
+Of course, we all wish that we could provide a simple one line answer to this question.
+However, as in most things in life, the answer is much deeper than that.
 No matter how cool your site or how fabulous your product, you’re not going to generate enough sales to make your business viable unless you can generate traffic.
-You have to get the word out about your site and give people a reason to visit it, or else you’ll go the way of the dinosaur.
+You have to get the word out about your site and give people a reason to visit it.
+Or else you’ll go the way of the dinosaur.

 This page unfortunately is no different.
-This page offers detailed, researched solid advice, but it also requires work.
+This page offers detailed, researched solid advice on how to generate traffic.
+But it also requires work.
 Success never comes easy, but it can and will come to those who work smart and consistently strive for success.

 No traffic, no leads – No leads, no sales. – No sales, no business

 Blog and forum Commenting.

 There are several top blogs and forums in your niche (like this one) that get hundreds if not thousands of visitors on a daily basis.
 The proper way on how to generate traffic is to do blog or form commenting is to thoroughly read the post and if you have something useful or meaningful to add to the conversation, then leave a comment.
 The purpose of commenting isn’t to drop a link, but to add value to the conversation and to grow your network.
 Use your real name as the commenter and a percentage of readers will click through to learn more about you.
 If you have content on your site related to the post, use that URL as a link rather than the home page.
 Those who do click through will then have an even better user experience.
 This technique is also called back linking.